sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 ---
 layout: post
 title: "flexbox in the real world"
-blurb: "Flexbox is awesome, but support for the latest syntax is not good enough for most projects.
-Is it possible to use flexbox and still support IE8?
-Yes, kind of."
+blurb: "Flexbox is awesome, but is it possible to use flexbox and still support IE8?
+If you follow these guidelines, you can start using flexbox today."
 author: "sean"
 ---